zooxo/dtcap/README.md

 # DTCAP (DJ twin deck console audio player.)
 1.0

 ## What is DTCAP?
 MPV is currently one of the best media players for linux.
-As it is mainly controlled by a console there is no inherent user interface.
+As it is mainly controlled by a console there is no inherent (graphical) user interface.
 DTCAP is actually a large bash script to offer a simple, fast and powerfull text user interface to simulate two audio (DJ) decks with MPV.
 So far DTCAP works on every linux system that offers a bash shell and runs the mpv media player.

 ## How do I run DTCAP?